The Girls Of HR

 When minds fail to meet and the fear of missing performance targets stifles self-expression and creativity, the average HR employee can feel that they’re restricted every bit as much as the four girls in the novel – only they get to go home.
 But looking around the office, isn’t it true that we’re all just people?

-Human Resources should be about getting the best out of people so isn’t it ironic that we sometimes struggle to bring in a culture of creativity because we spend more time fighting each other than trying to pool our talents and achieve as a team.
+Human Resources should be about getting the best out of people so is not it ironic that we sometimes struggle to bring in a culture of creativity because we spend more time fighting each other than trying to pool our talents and achieve as a team.

 Let’s look at how Alsanea’s protagonists map on to the workplace, and how their strengths could be used for benefit.